christianengineer/christianengineer.github.io/_posts/2023-12-03-voice-activated-systems-using-speechrecognition-python-building-voice-controlled-interfaces.md

 ---
-title: Voice-Activated Systems using SpeechRecognition (Python) Building voice-controlled interfaces
 date: 2023-12-03
+description: For this project, we will be using libraries such as SpeechRecognition for audio input, PyAudio for microphone access, and PyTTSX3 for text-to-speech capabilities.
+layout: article
 permalink: posts/voice-activated-systems-using-speechrecognition-python-building-voice-controlled-interfaces
-layout: article
+title: Voice Recognition for Building Voice-Controlled Interfaces using Python.
 ---

 ## AI Voice-Activated Systems using SpeechRecognition (Python)